Gargoyles Join Winston-Salem Thunderbirds at Youth Learn to Skate

 Goure and Messuri echoed that enthusiasm on the ice Monday night, engaging with players one-on-one and offering encouragement throughout the session.
 From demonstrating edge work to helping young goaltenders square to the puck, the professionals ensured each participant left the rink with new skills and added confidence.

-The partnership with Winston-Salem players highlights a regional commitment to hockey development.
+The partnership with Twin City players and the Greensboro Stars highlights a regional commitment to hockey development.
 By uniting organizations across leagues, the initiative broadens exposure to the sport and reinforces a community-first mindset that extends beyond team rivalries.

 With continued appearances at youth practices, clinics, and potential summer programming on the horizon, the Gargoyles remain focused on building something sustainable in the Gate City.
 Monday night's skate was another stride forward in a long-term vision to expand opportunities, increase participation, and keep the game growing across North Carolina.